Applying for a residence permit due to expulsion

 What do I need to bring or submit?

-- Recognized and valid identity document (e.g., passport with or without biometric features, passport replacement document, identity documents from the country of origin, driver's license)
+- A recognized and valid identity document (for example, a passport with or without biometric features, a passport substitute, identity documents from the country of origin, or a driver’s license)

-- Proof of the date of entry into the Schengen area and Germany
+- Proof of the date of entry into the Schengen Area and into Germany

 - Certificate of arrival or proof of arrival (if available)

-- Proof of family relationships (marriage, birth, adoption certificates, if available)
+- Evidence of family relationships (marriage, birth, or adoption certificates, if available)

 - Assignment decision (if available)

-- Proof of current place of residence or whereabouts in Germany
+- Proof of current place of residence or stay in Germany

-- Displaced persons who do not have Ukrainian citizenship: Proof of valid right of residence in Ukraine
+- Displaced persons who do not hold Ukrainian citizenship: Proof of valid right of residence in Ukraine

 - Proof of representation (if you are acting as a representative)

-- In individual cases, the immigration office may request less or more evidence.
+- In individual cases, the Foreigners’ Registration Office may require fewer or additional documents.

 Since May 1, 2025, we are only allowed to use digital photos for applications for travel documents and electronic residence permits.